Making a list of places in Milan where you can do smart working seems like an easy task. For us at Domus, it's not at all.

 For some time now, new hybrid spaces have been multiplying in the city: actual domestic extensions, places of sharing in which work and social life are blended.
 Our selection is therefore not only a practical guide for those who want to work outside their home without paying a subscription in one of the many coworking spaces, but also a reflection on possibilities that could become the norm in the future.

-In the list we find bars and clubs that dedicate a part of their spaces to coworking, hostels and hotels that hybridize their common areas, cultural centres that also care about the daily life of young creatives, coworking spaces that disguise themselves as cafés, bookshops that become living rooms, museum cafés where business meetings take place.
-All the spaces we have chosen have open Wi-Fi and do not require membership or admission fees.
+In the list we find bars and clubs that dedicate a part of their spaces to coworking (or which informally are gathering places for flexible workers), hostels and hotels that hybridize their common areas, cultural centres that also care about the daily life of young creatives, coworking spaces that disguise themselves as cafés, bookshops that become living rooms, museum cafés where business meetings take place.
+This list cannot fail to include municipal libraries: an essential, welcoming and functional service for those looking for a quiet working space (and for those who do not have to make too many work calls).
+In short, the lowest common denominator of these spaces is that they have open Wi-Fi and do not require payment at the entrance.